madelineattableau/TC2019/LODS instructions.md

 FLOAT(RIGHT([R: Graph], LEN([R: Graph]) - FIND([R: Graph], '~', FIND([R: Graph], '~') + 1)))
 ```

+### Exercise: LAS Flights

+* Pause DB run - Press Run to see network graph
+* Review Console Output **(NEED FOR R TOO)** **** HOW TO DO IN R? ***
+* Add Filter for Interactivity - Add the "Origin" as a filter
+* Add Highlight -- Nodes with both Las Vegas (LAS) and Boston (BOS) in common?

 ===

-### Exercise: Buyer/Seller/Ebay(?)
-Relationships
+### Exercise: Buyer/Seller Relationships

-For your exercise we're looking at another relationship network: that between customers ("buyers") and sellers on ebay.
-Move on to the worksheet **R: Network Analysis (Escort)** or **Python: Network Analysis (Escort)**.
+For your exercise we're looking at another relationship network: that between customers ("buyers") and sellers.
+Move on to the worksheet **R: Buyer/Seller Relationships** or **Python: Buyer/Seller Relationships**.

 ![Romance!](https://raw.githubusercontent.com/kgreger/tce19-r-you-ready-for-python/master/img/romantic-date.jpg)

 >[!knowledge] This data set is also already prepared for you in a usable format, similar to what we outlined above for the airport data.
-If you're interested, have a look at the data source tab for the `3) Escorts` data source for more details.
+If you're interested, have a look at the data source tab for the `3) Buyer/Seller` data source for more details.

-The data was taken from the [Koblenz Network Collection (KONECT) repository](http://konect.uni-koblenz.de/networks/escorts).
-If you're interested in a scientific analysis of the data, you can also read the [accompanying research paper](https://arxiv.org/ftp/arxiv/papers/1003/1003.3089.pdf).

 >[!note]#### Exercise:
 1. Give the end user of your network graph the option to choose between various types of network graph layouts.
 We already created parameters (one for R, one for Python) to allow for the selection.
 See if you can figure out how to embed this selection into the actual R or Python code.